nav-x-llc/nav-x-docs/en/index.md

 ## Commission Management

-Microsoft Dynamics 365 Business Central Commission Management allows you calculate and process commissions for your salespeople or manage royalty payments with the click of a button.
+Microsoft Dynamics 365 Business Central Commission Management allows you to calculate and process commissions for your salespeople or manage royalty payments with the click of a button.
 If you require assistance or need setup instructions, please visit our documentation section specific to our [Commissions Management](business-central/commissions/index.md) solution.

+## Credit Card / Payment Processing

+Microsoft Dynamics 365 Business Central Credit Card allows you to manage your customers' credit cards and easily accept credit card payments.
+No matter, if customers pay through your website, in person in a store, or in the back office via phone or the integrated customer payment portal, you have full visibility of all your customers' credit card payments.
+If you require assistance or need setup instructions, please visit our documentation section specific to our [Credit Card](business-central/creditcard/index.md) solution.

 ## I have questions, but can't find the answer